wonsunahn/CS1632_BeanCounter/README.md

 People always look for reasons for changes in data.
 But often the reason cannot be explained, because there was no reason for the change to begin with.
-The change in data can just be due to a statistical anomaly named regression to the mean.
+The change in data can just be due to a statistical anomaly called "regression to the mean".
 For example, an answer to question 3 can simply be that the student was exceptionally lucky during the midterms (she guessed all multiple choices and she got them all correct).
-Her luck wore off and she just got what she deserved in the finals.
+In the finals, her luck wore just off and she just got what she deserved.
 This is called regression to the mean.
+When a data point is on the extremes of the bell curve, it is often not because there is anything special about that data point, it is because the laws of probability worked in favor of it (or against it, depending on context) for that particular trial.
+If that's the case, chances are that the data point will move to the mean in the next trial.

 Now if the exceptional score was due to skill, then the regression would not happen unless there was a regression in skill.
 The problem is, it is very hard to tell whether something was due to luck or skill just by looking at the results, hence the numerous misconceptions.

-## Exploratory Testing
+## Compiling and Running

 The program simulates a bean machine with 10 slots at the bottom (0-9).